 In 2003, Dr. Ennis applied that passion for education and love for community to the creation of the Carolyn Grantham Ennis Scholarship Endowment with the North Carolina Community Foundation.
 Dr. Ennis found NCCF as her philanthropic home through a trusted advisor.
 "When I mentioned my desire to him, he encouraged me," she said.
 "He recommended the NCCF fund because of its outstanding stability and efficiency."
 The scholarship fund seeks those who exemplify the values that Dr. Ennis considers imperative for good students and members of society: vision, valor, versatility and vivacity.
 Her preference is to benefit students from North Carolina, with priority for those from Johnston County who plan to attend Shaw University.
 "The scholarship has meant more to me as a contributor than to the students who have been the recipients," Dr. Ennis said.
 "I know how much students need a good education, and I know how limited their family income may be," she said.
 "Without financial support many would not be able to get a college education, and a good education produces good citizens."
 For more on Dr. Ennis' scholarship and her passion for education and service, visit our website.
-Comparison of Donor-Advised Funds and Private Foundations Consider the advantages of working through the North Carolina Community Foundation to accomplish your charitable goals Establishment and Operation Donor-Advised Fund at the NCCF Private Foundation Recommended size \$10,000 minimum \$10 million recommended minimum to justify operating costs Start-up and initial costs None All legal, accounting and filing fees Ongoing administration and annual costs 1.5% annual fee (may be negotiated favorably for funds above \$1 million) All costs (legal, accounting, payroll, audit) are incurred by private foundation Tax Considerations Donor-Advised Fund at the NCCF Private Foundation Tax status and filings Qualifies under NCCF's public charity status; no filing necessary Must file for private foundation tax-exempt status Excise taxes None Subject to 1-2% annually Tax-deductibility of gifts Cash Deduction up to 50% of adjusted gross income Deduction limited to 30% of adjusted gross income Appreciated stock (held more than one year) Fair market value up to 30% of adjusted gross income Fair market value up to 20% of adjusted gross income Real estate and closely held stock (held more than one year) Fair market value up to 30% of adjusted gross income Cost basis up to 20% of adjusted gross income Grantmaking Support and Requirements Donor-Advised Fund at the NCCF Private Foundation Grantmaking support NCCF provides due diligence review of grantees recom- mended by donor Research on specific nonprof- its provided upon request Donor must establish and over- see all evaluation, monitoring and reporting procedures Payout requirements None; grant recommenda- tions of 5% encouraged but no government-required payout Annual minimum payout of 5% of assets required (subject to penalty on undistributed amount) Donor-Advised Fund at the NCCF Private Foundation Investments Fund assets professionally Must secure and oversee own invested through NCCF Donor may choose from selec- investments Investment management fees tion of NCCF asset managers No donor control of invest- ments the responsibility of the private foundation Investment fees netted from yield (average .65%) Donor Involvement and Privacy Donor-Advised Fund at the NCCF Private Foundation Donor involvement Donor recommends grants to qualified nonprofits Grants are approved by NCCF Donor appoints initial board of a nonprofit corporation Board controls investment and grantmaking Privacy and confidentiality Fund may be named or anonymous Contributions, assets and grants may be kept confidential Detailed public disclosure annually from IRS Form 990 PF, which makes public all assets and grants
+Comparison of Donor-Advised Funds and Private Foundations Consider the advantages of working through the North Carolina Community Foundation to accomplish your charitable goals Donor-Advised Fund at the NCCF Private Foundation Recommended size \$25,000 minimum \$10 million recommended minimum to justify operating costs Start-up and initial costs None All legal, accounting and filing fees Ongoing administration and annual costs 1% annual fee (may be negotiated favorably for funds above \$1 million) All costs (legal, accounting, payroll, audit) are incurred by private foundation Tax Considerations Donor-Advised Fund at the NCCF Private Foundation Tax status and filings Qualifies under NCCF's public charity status; no filing necessary Must file for private foundation tax-exempt status Excise taxes None Subject to 1-2% annually Tax-deductibility of gifts Cash Deduction up to 60% of adjusted gross income Deduction limited to 30% of adjusted gross income Appreciated stock (held more than one year) Fair market value up to 30% of adjusted gross income Fair market value up to 20% of adjusted gross income Real estate and closely held stock (held more than one year) Fair market value up to 30% of adjusted gross income Cost basis up to 20% of adjusted gross income Grantmaking Support and Requirements Donor-Advised Fund at the NCCF Private Foundation Grantmaking support NCCF provides due diligence review of grantees recom- mended by donor Research on specific nonprof- its provided upon request Donor must establish and oversee all evaluation, monitoring and reporting procedures Payout requirements None; grant recommenda- tions of 5% encouraged but no government-required payout Annual minimum payout of 5% of assets required (subject to penalty on undistributed amount) Donor-Advised Fund at the NCCF Private Foundation Investments Fund assets professionally invested through NCCF Donor may choose from selection of NCCF asset managers No donor control of investments Investment fees netted from yield Must secure and oversee own investments Investment management fees the responsibility of the private foundation Donor involvement and Privacy Donor-Advised Fund at the NCCF Private Foundation Donor involvement Donor recommends grants to qualified nonprofits Grants are approved by NCCF Donor appoints initial board of a nonprofit corporation Board controls investment and grantmaking Privacy and confidentiality Fund may be named or anonymous Contributions, assets and grants may be kept confidential Detailed public disclosure annually from IRS Form 990 PF, which makes public all assets and grants